Honest Pros and Cons of Living in Chicago From a Local

 Chicago is cheaper to live in overall than some of the big metro areas around the country.
 In fact, it doesn’t even crack the top 10 most expensive cities in the United States if all of those lists are to be believed.

-People who live in Chicago may balk at that when they wave their mortgage statements for their homes and gas prices in your face, but it’s true.
+People who live in Chicago may balk at that when they wave their mortgage statements and gas prices in your face, but it’s true.
 It’s just not as expensive in Chicago as any of the big hubs in California or the East Coast.

 Those are a plum and apricot hybrid, by the way, and they are delicious.